 - Habitat loss, population segregation, poaching and human-wildlife conflict.

 Places to see the Rothschild's Giraffe (also known as the Baringo or Ugandan Giraffe):

-- About 40% in national parks and private reserves in Kenya and 60% in Uganda.
+- East Africa: About 40% of the wild Rothschild's giraffes left are found in national parks and private reserves in Kenya and the remaining 60% in Uganda.

 Help Save Rothschild's Giraffes:

 The Common Chimpanzee (also called the Robust Chimpanzee) has been endangered for about two decades now, since 1996, with numbers still declining.